Parenting: Summer Days or Summer “Daze”

 Here are my best tips for getting the most of your family’s summer days:

 Believe that God has a plan to strengthen your family unit this summer.
 Use some of these suggestions to improve the ties of love between you.
-Let me know what has worked for your family to make summers great and them email me at the end of summer and tell me how these tips strengthened your family’s bond.
+Share what your family does to make summers great on our DFR Facebook (@DoingFamilyRight1) and Instagram (@doing_family_right) pages.
+Tell us how these tips strengthened your family’s bond, we’d love to hear from you!
 And yes, you will never regret putting your marriage and family first – that’s God’s plan.

 © Dr. Dave Currie – May 2017